Capigol/iRaPCA_v1/README.md

 **iRaPCA WebApp**

-Clustering of molecules implies the organization of a group of molecules into smaller subgroups (clusters) with similar features.
-Typical applications of this methodology involve the representative splitting of datasets for QSAR and the selection of representative in silico hits from in silico screening experiments for acquisition and submission to experimental confirmation. iRaPCA Clustering is a clustering strategy based on an iterative combination of the random subspace approach (feature bagging), dimensionality reduction through Principal Component Analysis (PCA) and the k-means algorithm.
+iRaPCA Clustering is a clustering strategy based on an iterative combination of the random subspace approach (feature bagging), dimensionality reduction through Principal Component Analysis (PCA) and the k-means algorithm.
 The optimal number of clusters k and the best subset of descriptors are selected from plots of silhouette coefficient against different k values and subsets.
-Different validation metrics can be downloaded once the process have finished.
+Different validation metrics can be downloaded once the process has finished.
 A number of graphs may be built and readily downloaded through a simple click.

 If you are looking to contact us, please send a mail to lideb@biol.unlp.edu.ar or contact us by Twitter (https://twitter.com/LIDeB_UNLP)